The Longest Yard (1974 film): Writing

 Producer Albert S. Ruddy wrote the story in the late 1960s.
 He got Tracy Keenan Wynn, who had written a television film about life in prison, The Glass House (1972), to write a script.
 Wynn signed in June 1972.
 Financing was raised through Paramount, which had released Ruddy's The Godfather.
 Director Robert Aldrich says he took the third act of the film—in which the main character Paul Crewe falls from grace and tries to redeem himself—from Body and Soul (1947), a film on which Aldrich had worked as assistant director.
 Aldrich used a similar device on All the Marbles (1981).

 Though the film was billed as being based on an original story, some reviewers found parallels between this film and the 1962 Hungarian film Two Half Times in Hell, which was based on a real-life association football game in 1942 between German soldiers and Ukrainian prisoners of war during World War II, known as the Death Match.
-The character of Paul "Wrecking" Crewe was also said to have been inspired by former college basketball and NBA All-Star player Jack Molinas, who was said to have shaved points for Columbia University during the CCNY point-shaving scandal period and for the Fort Wayne Pistons during his sole season in the NBA, as well as being a key figure in the 1961 NCAA University Division men's basketball gambling scandal.
+The character of Paul "Wrecking" Crewe was also said to have been inspired by former college basketball and NBA All-Star player Jack Molinas, who was said to have shaved points for Columbia University during the 1951 college basketball point-shaving scandal period and for the Fort Wayne Pistons during his sole season in the NBA, as well as being a key figure in the 1961 NCAA University Division men's basketball gambling scandal.

 Casting

 A number of the actors had previously played professional football.
 Mike Henry played for the Pittsburgh Steelers and the Los Angeles Rams.
-Joe Kapp played quarterback for the Minnesota Vikings and in the Canadian Football League (1959–1966).
+Joe Kapp played quarterback for the Minnesota Vikings and Boston Patriots and in the Canadian Football League (1959–1966).
 Ray Nitschke was a middle linebacker for the Green Bay Packers who was inducted into the Pro Football Hall of Fame in 1978, four years after release, and Pervis Atkins played for the Los Angeles Rams, the Washington Redskins and the Oakland Raiders.
 Also appearing as prisoners are Ernie Wheelwright, who played with the New York Giants, Atlanta Falcons and the New Orleans Saints, and Ray Ogden, who played with the St. Louis Cardinals, the New Orleans Saints, the Atlanta Falcons and the Chicago Bears.
 Sonny Sixkiller was a collegiate star as a quarterback for the University of Washington Huskies from 1970 to 1972, and briefly played pro in the defunct World Football League.
 Burt Reynolds himself had played college football for Florida State University before injuries curtailed his career.
 There were a number of convicts used as players during filming.